Name

 Adjunct Asst.
 Prof., Dept. of Microbiology & Immunology

-Anushka completed her graduate studies with Dr. Barbara A. Osborne, at the University of Massachusetts-Amherst, where she demonstrated the importance of non-canonical Notch signaling in regulating T-cell function.
+Anushka completed her graduate studies with Dr. Barbara A. Osborne, at the University of Massachusetts-Amherst, where she demonstrated the importance of Notch signaling in regulating T-cell function.
 Anushka completed her postdoctoral training with Dr. Robert A. Weinberg at the Whitehead Institute for Biomedical Research, MIT, where she demonstrated that the epithelial-mesenchymal transition contributes to the establishment of an immunosuppressive tumor microenvironment and drives resistance of breast cancers to immune checkpoint blockade therapy.
 Anushka is Assistant Professor in the Department of Biomedical Sciences and Adjunct Assistant Professor in the Department of Microbiology and Immunology.
+She chairs the executive committee of the Cancer Metabolism Focus Group (CMFG) at Cornell and serves on the communications sub-committee of the AACR-Cancer Immunology Working Group.
 She is passionate about cancer biology, immunology, and mentoring the next generation of graduate and undergraduate students.
-In her free time she enjoys painting and spending time with her family and dog, Wilkie.
+She enjoys painting, playing the piano, and spending time with her family and dog, Wilkie.

 Shiney Chandraganti